MrStonedOne/Blue-DiscordBot/README.md

 # Overview

-Red is a fully modular bot – meaning all features and commands can be enabled/disabled to your liking, making it completely customizable.
+Blue is a fully modular bot – meaning all features and commands can be enabled/disabled to your liking, making it completely customizable.
 This is also a *self-hosted bot* – meaning you will need to host and maintain your own instance.
-You can turn Red into an admin bot, music bot, trivia bot, new best friend or all of these together!
+You can turn Blue into an admin bot, music bot, trivia bot, new best friend or all of these together!

 [Installation](#installation) is easy, and you do **NOT** need to know anything about coding!
 Aside